IrakizaGaius/FinancialChatbot/README.md

 **Important**: FinanceGPT is designed for educational purposes and general financial information.
 It is NOT a substitute for professional financial advice.
 Always consult with qualified financial advisors, accountants, or legal professionals before making important financial decisions.

 The AI model may occasionally produce incorrect or incomplete information.
 Users should verify critical information through authoritative sources.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-**Irakiza Gaius**

-Built as part of an NLP research project demonstrating domain-specific fine-tuning of large language models for financial question answering.

-## 🙏 Acknowledgments

-- **Google Research**: T5 model architecture
-- **Hugging Face**: Transformers library and model hosting
-- **Investopedia**: Financial education content
-- **Kaggle Community**: Financial Q&A datasets
-- **Streamlit**: Web application framework

----

-**Version**: 1.0.0
-**Last Updated**: October 2025

-For questions, issues, or suggestions, please open an issue on the repository.

-**⭐ If you find this project helpful, please consider giving it a star!**